Behr Marquee Exterior Review 2026: 12-Year Longevity

 This is the question everyone asks, so let us be precise.
 Behr's one-coat coverage guarantee is real but conditional.
 It is valid only when Marquee is tinted to a color from the Behr Dynasty & Marquee One-Coat Hide Color Collection (over 1,000 curated colors), applied at the recommended spread rate, over a properly prepared and similar-toned surface.
 Paint a One-Coat Hide greige over an existing greige and you will genuinely get full hide in a single pass.
 That is the scenario the claim is built for, and it holds up.

 Where homeowners feel misled is the small print.
 If your color is not in the One-Coat Hide Collection, or you are covering a dark surface with a light color (or vice versa), or your siding is rough stucco or weathered cedar that drinks paint, you will need two coats.
-This matches the most common DIY complaint in Home Depot reviews: “great coverage, but I still did two coats.”
+This matches the most common DIY complaint in Home Depot Marquee reviews: "great coverage, but I still did two coats."
 Our honest take: budget for two coats on any color change, treat one-coat as a best-case bonus on like-over-like repaints, and you will never be disappointed.
+The official Behr Marquee Exterior product page spells out the same conditions, just in marketing-friendly language.

 Durability & Weather Resistance